rwilson504/Blogger/Calendar-Control-Multilingual/calendar-control-multilingual.md

 * French
 * Spanish

-Check out the videos below on how to get the control working.
+Check out the videos below on how to get the control working in a multilingual setup.
 [Canvas Apps Multilingual Setup]()
 [Model Apps Multilingual Setup]()

+Click here to download the control.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTk0Njk1MDkzXX0=
+eyJoaXN0b3J5IjpbMTQxMTM2NTk4MCw1OTQ2OTUwOTNdfQ==
 -->